 3. Have you done any impact assessment of your initiative?
 Yes.
-The Company assesses the impact of the various CSR initiatives through CSR Committee.
-The CSR Committee at the end of the year understand the effica of the programme in terms of delivery of desired benefits to the community.
-T Company also try to make the impact assessments to ensure that the intend benefit of the initiative is going to the masses as desired.
+The Company assesses the impact of the various CSR initiatives through its CSR Committee.
+The CSR Committee at the end of the year understand the efficacy of the programme in terms of delivery of desired benefits to the community.
+The Company also try to make the impact assessments to ensure that the intended benefit of the initiative is going to the masses as desired.
 4. What is your Company's direct contribution to community development projects- Amount in ₹ and the details of the projects undertaken.
 The CSR projects have been carried out by the Company either directly or through specialised agencies / NGOs partners.
 Details of CSR projects are available in the Annual Report on Corporate Social Responsibility activities for financial year 2020 -21 which forms "Annexure F" to the Annual Report.
-5. initiative is successfully adopted by Yes.
+5. Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
+Please explain in 50 words, or so.
+Yes.
 Initiatives conducted under CSR are tracked to determine the outcomes achieved and the benefits to the community.
 Internal tracking mechanisms are regularly carried out.
 The Company has engaged Company's senior management to drive and monitor the CSR activities and to obtain informal feedback from the community.
 Prin ciple 9 Businesses should engage w ith and provide value to their customers and consumers in a responsible manner 1.
 The Company follows a robust way of tracking its stakeholder's complaints.
 The consumer cases filed against the Company are not significant in number compared with annual sales volume.
 2. Does the Company display product information on the product label, over and above what is mandated as per local laws?
 Yes/No/N.A. / Remarks(additional information) Yes, the Company displays such product information on its packaging as is mandated by law.
-3. Is there any case filed by any stakeholder against the Company regarding unfair trade practices, irresponsible advertising and/or anticompetitive behaviour during the last five years and pending as on end of financial year.
+3. Is there any case filed by any stakeholder against the Company regarding unfair trade practices, irresponsible advertising and/or anti- competitive behaviour during the last five years and pending as on end of financial year.
 If so, provide details thereof, in about 50 words or so.
 No cases were filed by any stakeholders against the Company regarding unfair trade practices, irresponsible advertising and/ or anti-competitive behaviour during the last five years.
 4. Did your Company carry out any consumer survey/ consumer satisfaction trends?
 The Company's Business model is B2B.
 Customer feedback is gathered at the end of key customer interactions, during delivery of Manufactured product.
 The Company gathers the required information from the business partners with whom the Company carry out the business operations.
 The Company is not directly engaged with the end customers.
 Therefore, the Company does not carry out any consumer survey/consumer satisfaction trends.
 The Company receives numerous customer awards for contribution to their business such as quality excellence, design development, best performance etc. which represents customer satisfactions.
 Awards are mentioned in details in "Awards and Recognition" of the Annual Report.